The Estate

 Finca Bennassar is a traditional Mallorcan farmhouse, clad entirely in local stone and shaped over generations by the rhythms of the land.
 Its bones are extraordinary — thick walls that breathe in summer, arched doorways, terracotta underfoot.

-The property has been thoughtfully furnished to honour what it has always been: a place of substance, shade, and quiet pleasure.
-The century-old carob tree provides shade that no architect could plan.
-A stone bridge crosses a small ornamental pond.
+A centuries-old carob tree provides shade that no architect could plan.
+A stone bridge crosses an ornamental pond.
 The olive grove holds the whole of it in its ancient arms.

 Eleven thousand square metres

 The property sits amid over eleven thousand square metres of private land.
-An ancient olive grove defines the character of the grounds — gnarled, silvery, unhurried.
+An ancient olive grove defines the grounds — gnarled, silvery, unhurried.
 To the north, Puerto Pollensa and the shimmer of the bay.
 To the west, the Serra de Tramuntana.

 The architecture, up close

-Stone-clad walls, terracotta rooftiles, arched doorways thick with age.
-Annexe details, exterior elevations, and the quiet textures of a property shaped over generations.
+Stone-clad walls, terracotta rooftiles, and the quiet details of a property shaped over generations.